 How Do I File for Bankruptcy in Texas?

 In order to prepare your bankruptcy case for filing, you will follow several key steps:

-- Completing a required credit counseling and debtor education – Part of the fees that you pay this law firm include the fee to take both the credit counseling course before your case is filed and the debtor education course that must be taken after your case is filed.
-Prior to filing your case, we will give you the passwords to take these courses so that your certificates of completion are timely filed in your case.
+- Completing a required credit counseling and debtor education – Part of the fees that you pay this law firm includes the fee to take both the credit counseling course before your case is filed and the debtor education course that must be taken after your case is filed.
+Prior to filing your case, I will give you the passwords to take these courses so that your certificates of completion are timely filed in your case.

 - Deciding on which type of bankruptcy to pursue – Realistically, the only two choices for the typical Texan considering a bankruptcy filing are Chapter 7 and Chapter 13.
 Chapter 7 is easy, quick, there is no wage or income tax refund garnishment, and you are off to your fresh start in approximately three quick months.
 If you file a Chapter 13 bankruptcy case, you are actually the subject of a pending bankruptcy case for three to five years.
 Your wages and your income tax refunds are garnished.
 Your employer is told of your bankruptcy filing because of the wage garnishment requirement.
 You cannot incur debt or purchase any assets while you are in a pending Chapter 13 bankruptcy case.
 You do not receive a discharge until you make all your payments.
 Erin uses this type of bankruptcy filing very, very rarely and only as a last resort.
 If you have been told that a Chapter 13 filing is your only option, especially your only option to save your home, please see us for a free, virtual second opinion.